 The court will ordinarily order the parties to exchange witness statements for all witnesses of fact who are to attend trial.
 The function of the witness statement is to set out in writing the evidence of the maker of the statement which is relied on by the party calling that witness.
-The court may order that witness statements be limited by length or subjects it will cover.
+The court may order that witness statements be limited by length or the subjects it will cover.
 The statements must not contain any inadmissible or irrelevant material and must contain the truth on the issues covered and will require the maker to sign a statement of truth.

 It is improper to serve a witness statement that is known to be false or which the maker does not in all respects actually believe to be true.
+Witness statements provided by non-English speakers must be prepared in their own language and accompanied by an English translation unless the witness is sufficiently fluent in English.